marcocunha/smart-home/docs/index.md

 [![License][license-img]][license-url]
 [![GitHub Stars][stars-img]][github-url]

-This is my personal Home Assistant configuration, to try to make my life easier and my home more confortable.
+This is my Home Assistant configuration, to try to make my life easier and my home more confortable.

 I hope this will also help you get some inspiration to build your own smart home.